a sifaka in Madagascar looks at the camera

 They’re Great for Landscapes

-If you’ve read many of my other articles, you probably know I’m a big fan of using telephoto lenses for landscapes.
-I think it helps provide a unique perspective, but also simplifies big, complex scenes into something more manageable and ultimately aesthetic.
+If you’ve read many of my other post, you probably know I’m a big fan of using telephoto lenses for landscapes.
+I think they provide a unique perspective and simplify big, complex scenes into something more manageable and ultimately aesthetic.

 watery landscape in Madagascar